 Kyle didn’t go into any more detail than that (after all, we had been discussing the plot through and beyond our playthrough, and if I’ve done my job right, his impression is woven through the entire Journal), but I’m the one writing and so I think I’ll go into as many final thoughts as I want.
 This came out somewhat stream-of-consciousness, and sorry about that, but hopefully you can follow it.

-To get started, I’ll repeat that the translation is horrible, but anyone not completely taken in by nostalgia should know that already.
+To get started, I’ll repeat that the translation is horrible, but I think even the game’s biggest fans would agree with that.
 Still, it’s such a huge problem that I really am looking to play the game again with the recently created fan re-translation, Beacause, just to see how much it fixes!
 Bad translation aside, the humour is shallow, childish and frequently genuinely offensive.
 I could live without a lot of the writing.

 On the matter of graphics and controls, like most games that were sold on technical prowess, FFVII is now aged beyond its innovation, leaving it visibly faulty, since it lacks the refinement of the games it inspired.
 I think that I now understand why people have been hoping for an HD version for years, because I’d gleefully take one over having to ever play the original busted version.
 Hell, I’d even take a fan remake at this point, even if it had to be chopped together in RPG Maker, just to experience the narrative and gameplay without the game’s janky execution, because it would at least avoid FFVII’s experimental but often foolish mistakes.
 An RPG Maker game would at least let me see what I’m pointing to when I try to cast spells, instead of giving me extreme close-ups of Barret’s head.
 It would probably give me water vehicles that go faster than 2 knots.
 It would avoid the major glitches (and one would hope it would avoid introducing its own).
 It might go so far as to not have so many damnable missable items and enemy skills, like a good remake that improves upon the original.
 Maybe it would have minor convenience upgrades, like a Bestiary, but I’m just dreaming at this point.

 (FFVII is actually the only main-numbered FF game without a Bestiary at this point!
-The concept of an in-game master bestiary was introduced in FFVIII and was carried over to all subsequent remakes and sequels (excusing the MMOs, of course).
+The concept of an in-game master bestiary was introduced in FFVIII and was carried over to all subsequent remakes and sequels (excusing the MMOs, of course, and the action games).
 Since FFVII is the only game released prior to VIII that has never had a remake, it’s the only main, numbered game missing a bestiary!
-Heck, the only sequels or prequels missing a bestiary are also from the Compilation of FFVII (probably because they’re action games), and also FFXII: Revenant Wings for some reason.
-At the moment I write this it’s missing from FFXV as well, which is just as silly as RW, but it’s been suggested that it will appear in a later patch.
+At the moment I write this it’s missing from FFXV as well, but it’s been suggested that it will appear in a later patch.
 Hell, even the FFIV Interlude has a Bestiary!)

 But if you want me to try to analyze the narrative and gameplay away from these obvious faults… well first of all, you’re asking a lot.
 If a game narrative exists out there that’s truly separated from its translation, humour and presentation, I can’t imagine that it’s a genuinely complete narrative any longer.
-But I’ll give it a shot, because how else could I possibly proceed?
+But gameplay should be fine, and I’ll give narration a shot, because how else could I possibly proceed?

 As for gameplay, FFVII is basically the same as the SNES trilogy, progressing a similar degree of experimentation and refinement not unlike the gap between IV to V and from V to VI.
 In this case, FFVII stands out with its materia system and Limit Breaks, with additional credit to those elements of its magic system that are distinct from materia.
-If we were grading FFVII strictly on its customization options and Limit Breaks, I’d probably like its systems better than IV and TAY and maybe approximate to VI, but below V.
+If we were grading FFVII strictly on its customization options and Limit Breaks, I’d probably like its systems better than IV and TAY and maybe approximate to VI, but I’d still feel it had weaker gameplay than V.

 Shifting gear completely into narrative, the change-over to a techno-fantasy world from a generic European fantasy world was certainly daring at the time, but cultural osmosis had long ago taken away any surprise for me.
-One purpose of the Marathon Journals as critical entities is to grade the success of new developments, but since I knew this one was coming… In fact, cultural osmosis has made it clear that techno-fantasy is Final Fantasy’s norm from here on out, so I don’t think I registered FFVII’s switch in setting as more than a curiosity.
+One purpose of the Marathon Journals as critical entities is to grade the success of new developments, but since I knew this one was coming, there’s not much I can say.
+In fact, cultural osmosis has made it clear that techno-fantasy is Final Fantasy’s norm from here on out, so I don’t think I registered FFVII’s switch in setting as more than a curiosity.

 Much of FFVII’s plot is, on closer observation, simply repeated from previous Final Fantasy games, FFV especially.
 I’ve already discussed most, but we can go even further: there’s apparently a cut line of dialogue implying that Sephiroth had 9 demons at his disposal, which sounds like they were going to go even further down the FFV route by recreating the Demons of the Rift?
 In any event, repeating old plots isn’t so awful in-and-of itself.
 After all, the SNES games did it all the time!
 I’d certainly have been more engaged with the FFVII’s narrative if it hadn’t been such a copycat, but the same is true of previous games.
 I find that in the end, I haven’t quite exhausted my patience for these recycled storylines and elements yet, and don’t think poorly of FFVII for using them.
 It could have had a better game if it hadn’t, sure, but I’m not going to dock it for keeping them.
 Hell, I think I stand these old stories for another game or two yet, which is good because I hear FFIX is pretty open about its referential plotline!

 On the other hand… being aware of the fact that FFVII repeats so much, both narratively and mechanically, may have separated me from a lot of the wonder that fans seem to have for this game?
-Look back at my FFII review, and remember how I contested the game’s reputation as a “black sheep,” saying that from Kyle and my chronological approach and our familiarity with very early tabletop and computer RPGs, FFII felt like a natural extension of the series that simply didn’t work rather than being a black sheep.
-Likewise, to me, FFVII feels in many ways like a natural extension of the previous eight Final Fantasy games, other previous Squaresoft titles like SaGa, Mario RPG, Live a Live… and of course the general RPG scene of the day, especially products from Enix.
-A natural extension, but not a revolutionary one aside from its 3D graphics.
+If you’ve read my FFII review, you might remember how I contested the game’s reputation as a “black sheep,” saying that from Kyle and my chronological approach and our familiarity with very early tabletop and computer RPGs, FFII felt like a natural extension of the series that simply didn’t work rather than being a black sheep.
+Likewise, to me, FFVII feels in many ways like a natural extension of the previous eight Final Fantasy games, as well as other previous Squaresoft titles like SaGa, Mario RPG, Live a Live… It also fits in naturally with the general RPG scene of the day, especially products from Enix.
+A natural extension, but aside from the 3D graphics, not a revolutionary one in my eyes.
 It just may have happened to cross the line between where western fans weren’t paying attention to the genre and where western fans were?
 Now I don’t want to generalize, but a lot of FFVII’s biggest fans that I’ve heard from since clearing the game are happy to share the fact that FFVII was their first RPG.
 Note also that it’s the post-FFVII Final Fantasy fandom that dubbed FFII a “black sheep.”
-I’m starting to get the impression that youthful impressions have a lot to do about this game’s reputation, and the reputations of previous games made immediately post-FFVII.
+I’m starting to get the impression that youthful impressions have a lot to do about this game’s reputation as well as the reputations of previous games made immediately post-FFVII, like the English release of FFII.

 I do a lot of looking into a game’s fandom after I clear the game, and since clearing FFVII, I’ve seen a few retrospectives and looks-back that give FFVII credit for things that it didn’t really do first or even particularly well for the era, or even outright saying that other games of the era had never certain things that they actually had!
 Sometimes, like I said in the previous paragraph, these things that “no other game had done” actually occurred within the Final Fantasy series itself!
 And these are looks-back, as in “criticism done by people who are now in their thirties, many of whom have worked in games for years, and should know better!”
 I don’t want to use this evident nostalgia to outright reject the criticism of others, but as I said repeatedly in my look at KH2, a first impression is a powerful thing, and there’s something to be said about proper historical context even if you’re like me and try to separate legacy from quality when trying to analyze both.